-5.2.2.1 New development
+4.3.2.1 New development

 It is not appropriate for new, highly vulnerable, development to be located in Flood Zones A or B outside the core of a settlement.
-Such proposals do not pass the Justification Test for Development Plans. other than in those areas deemed to have passed the Development Plan Justification test in Section 6.
+Such proposals do not pass the Justification Test for Development Plans.
 Instead, a less vulnerable or water compatible use should be considered.

 In some cases, land use objectives which include for highly vulnerable uses have been justified in the Development Plan.
 This includes zonings focused around an urban core which allow for a mix of residential, commercial and other uses.
 In such cases, a sequential approach to land use within the site must be taken and will consider the presence or absence of defences, land raising and provision of compensatory storage, safe access and egress in a flood and the impact on the wider development area.
-The supporting Flood Risk Assessment must take into account residual risks, including the impacts of climate change.

-5.2.2.2 Existing developed areas
+4.3.2.2 Existing developed areas